 - Energy efficiency benchmarks for ultra-low power microcontrollers (ULPBench)

 - EEMBC CoreMark for measuring processor core performance and eliminating Dhrystone MIPS

-- System benchmark suites for Smartphone/Tablets, including Android platforms
+- System benchmark suites for Smartphone/Tablets, including Android platforms (AndEBench-Pro and BrowsingBench)

 - Non-profit consortium supported by member dues and license fees